Immunization Upload - PatientLink - Medicine & Pharmacy Students

-After review of your documentation, a Medical Records staff will update your chart's Immunization page.
-It is your responsibility to check this status often and throughout your educational career.
-Your file remains active and will be audited for compliance of annual requirements and at any time that you are found to be non-compliant, a hold preventing registration will be placed on your UAccess account until updated documentation is received (via Patient Link).
-Unmet requirements are in red under Disease Compliance.
+After review of your documentation, a Medical Records staff member will update your PatientLink Immunization page.
+It is your responsibility to check your immunization status often and throughout your educational career to avoid having immunization holds placed on your account.
+Your immunizations will be audited for compliance and at any time you are found to be non-compliant, a hold preventing registration will be placed on your UAccess account until updated documentation is received (via Patient Link).
+Unmet requirements are listed in red under Disease Compliance.
 To view your Patient Link you will need your UA NetID and password.

 While not the only option, the following university clinics are available for medical and pharmacy students.
-You should consult with your health insurance to identify additional options, if applicable, or visit your local health department.
+You should consult with your health insurance to identify additional options, if applicable, or contact your local health department.

 Tucson campus Medical and Pharmacy Students: Routine vaccinations are administered as a walk-in service during regular hours at the Campus Health Service clinic.
 To be sure the Immunization Nurse is available or if you have questions, pelase call 520-621-9202.
 The Pima County Department of Public Health may offer adult immunizations.
 You can call 520-724-7770 for more information.